Zeioth/markmap.nvim/README.md

 If you are on windows, the process is the same.
 But the place to set PATH may change from one windows version to another.

 ## TODOS
-* Add docs so we can use h markmap.
+* Add docs so we can use :h markmap.